Here are some technical details about how New Relic distributed tracing works:

 - Client spans.
 A client span represents a call to another entity or external dependency.
 Currently, there are two client span types:

 - Datastore.
-If a client span has any attributes prefixed with
+If a client span has attributes prefixed with

 db.statement), it's categorized as a datastore span.

 - External.
-If a client span has any attributes prefixed with
+If a client span has attributes prefixed with

 http.url) or has a child span in another process, it's categorized as an external span.
-This is a general category for any external calls that are not datastore queries.
+This is a general category for any external calls that aren't datastore queries.
+If an external span contains

 - Datastore.
-If a client span has any attributes prefixed with
+If a client span has attributes prefixed with

 - Trace duration.
 A trace's total duration is determined by the length of time from the start of the earliest span to the completion of the last span.